10 Hotel Hacks: Tips on Booking a Room and When is the best time to book?

 You can use a credit card or debit card in most instances, but there may be hotels that only accept credit.
 They will inform you of this if that’s the case.

-It is best if the credit card is in your name, since sometimes you are required to present the card you used for booking at the time of check-in.
+It is best if the credit card is in your name since sometimes you are required to present the card you used for booking at the time of check-in.

 Many hotels accept payment in American dollars or euros, so instead of having a card in your home currency and just accepting whatever exchange rate you get, having a card in USD or EUR can save you hundreds or even thousands of dollars over the years.
 Just because of the better rate.
 If you plan on traveling a lot, look into it.

 This post contains affiliate links.
 I earn a small commission if you make bookings through my links, at no additional cost to you.
-This helps keep this blog free, thank you!
+Thank you for your support!

 Recommended articles